+Table 4.2MF1-1: Functional division between AS and NAS in idle mode

+Additionally, NAS can request AS to reset the list of locally barred cells.

 4.3 Service types in Idle Mode

 This clause defines the level of service that may be provided by the network to a UE in Idle mode.